GeekAlexis/FastMOT/README.md

 - [x] Real-time object detection and tracking for highly constrained embedded systems
   - Support all classes in the COCO dataset
-  - Multiple objects can be acquired but only the closest target will be selected to track
   - Robust against moderate camera movement
   - Speed on Jetson Nano: 32 FPS
 - [ ] Drone flight control for following targets using both GPS and vision